Jessieluu/Spark2018/README.md

 (2) Output the mean and standard deviation of these columns (3) Perform min-max normalization on the columns to generate normalized output

-*`2018/04/13 HW#2: Statistics of various data types in MapReduce (co-occurrence) `
+### 2018/04/13 HW#2: Statistics of various data types in MapReduce (co-occurrence)
 #### Data:
-[News Popularity in Multiple Social Media Platforms dataset] from UCI Machine Learning Repository About 100,000 news items on four different topics: economy, microsoft, Obama, and Palestine, during November 2015 and July 2016
+[News Popularity in Multiple Social Media Platforms dataset] from UCI Machine Learning Repository.
+About 100,000 news items on four different topics: economy, microsoft, Obama, and Palestine, during November 2015 and July 2016.
 Available at: https://archive.ics.uci.edu/ml/datasets/News+Popularity+in+Multiple+Social+Media+Platforms

 #### 4 subtasks: